brankohbk/threadmaker/README.md

 In the output section you will see the original text splitted.

-By clicking on a paragraph it will be copied to the clipboard.
+By clicking a paragraph it will be copied to the clipboard.
 Just go to 𝕏 and paste the text to post it.

 ## Official solution as for September 2023